benparsons/matrix-notes/2019-07-js-sdk-article/1-intro.md

 const storage = new SimpleFsStorageProvider("bot.json");
 ```

-When the bot starts, the SDK will createa a new file called "hello-bot.json" to store the data it needs.
+When the bot starts, the SDK will create a a new file called "bot.json" to store the data it needs.

 Finally we're ready to start the client!
 As you'd expect, we'll use the variables we've already specified.